rizznn/employee-tracker/README.md

           export PATH="${PATH}:/usr/local/mysql/bin/"

-9. In MySQL shell, type  `source db/schema.sql;`  to run the file
+9. In MySQL shell, type in `source db/db.sql;`, `source db/schema.sql;` to drop and create the database and tables
-10. Then type  `quit;`  to quit the MySQL shell
+10. Then type `source db/schema.sql;` to seed the file
-11. In your terminal, type `npm run seed` to run the seed file
+11. Type  `quit;`  to quit the MySQL shell
 12. Then run the app by typing:  `npm start`